Quantum Enhancement in Dark Matter Detection with Quantum Computation: Quantum circuit

 Now, we discuss how the signal rate can be significantly enhanced when $n_{\rm q}\gg 1$.
 We consider a quantum circuit consisting of $n_{\rm q}$ sensor qubits which interact with DM oscillation.
 The state can be expressed by a linear combination of states of the following form:

-where $|\psi_i\rangle$ denotes the state of $i$-th qubit.
+where $|\psi_i\rangle$ denotes the state of $i$th qubit.
 The frequencies of the sensor qubits are assumed to be all equal.
-In our discussion, we consider the case that qubits used for the DM detection can be initialized, measured and evolved through standard gates like Hadamard gate and CNOT gate.
+In our discussion, we consider the case that qubits used for the DM detection can be initialized, measured, and evolved through standard gates like the Hadamard gate and CNOT gate.
 (See Appendix \ref{appendix:notation} for the gate operations used in our analysis.)

-An example of quantum circuits to detect the DM signal is shown in Fig.\ \ref{fig:circuit}.
-This is a quantum circuit for quantum-enhanced parameter estimation\,\cite{QuantumEnhancedMeasurement}.
-Our circuit consists of only 1-dimensional nearest neighbor interaction between qubits with $\mathcal{O}(n_{\rm q})$ gates.
-We assume that $t_1-t_{\rm i} \sim t_{\rm f}-t_2 \ll t_2-t_1$, so that the effect of DM affects mainly on time interval $t_1 \leq t \leq t_2$.
-We also assume that the coherence time $\tau$ is determined by the coherence of the DM and does not scale with $n_\text{q}^{-1}$.
+An example of quantum circuits for detecting the DM signal is shown in Fig.\ \ref{fig:circuit}.
+This is a quantum circuit for quantum-enhanced parameter estimation\,\cite{QuantumEnhancedMeasurement, NaturePhoton5-222, PRL115-170801}.
+Our circuit consists of only one-dimensional nearest neighbor interaction between qubits with $\mathcal{O}(n_{\rm q})$ gates.
+We assume that $t_1-t_{\rm i} \sim t_{\rm f}-t_2 \ll t_2-t_1$, so that the effect of DM is mainly in time interval $t_1 \leq t \leq t_2$.
+We also assume that the coherence time of the qubits is long enough, so that the coherence time of the system, $\tau$, is determined by the coherence of the DM and does not scale with $n_\text{q}^{-1}$.
+We expect that the coherence time of the qubit system longer than that of DM is achievable in future quantum computer platforms with sizable $n_{\rm q}$.
+The entangled qubit system is usually more fragile than the individual nonentangled ones and the coherence time of the entangled state may be $\sim\tau_{\rm q}/n_{\rm q}$, where $\tau_{\rm q}$ is the coherence time of a single qubit \cite{PRL79-3865}.
+Even in such a case, the following discussion holds as far as $n_{\rm q}\lesssim \tau_{\rm q}/\tau_{\rm DM}$ (with $\tau_{\rm DM}$ being the coherence time of the DM).

 In order to understand the enhancement mechanism of the signal, it is instructive to consider the case that $\alpha=0$.
 For $\alpha=0$, the eigenstates of $U_{\rm DM}$ are $\ket{+}$ and $\ket{-}$, satisfying $U_{\rm DM}\ket{\pm}=e^{\pm i\delta}\ket{\pm}$, where